niieani/chunk-splitting-plugin/README.md

 ### Splitting for production

-You could also use this as a production-time plugin in place of the (currently buggy) AggressiveSplittingPlugin.
+You could also use this as a production-time plugin in place of the (currently buggy) *AggressiveSplittingPlugin*.
 The main difference is that the default ChunkSplittingPlugin's *segregator* allows you to configure the maximum number of modules per file, not the maximum and minimum size of each chunk.

 However, the splitting behavior is entirely configurable, via the `segregator` parameter, which must be a function when provided.
-See [Customizing new chunks](#Customizing_new_chunks) for details.
+See [Customizing new chunks](#customizing-the-contents-of-new-chunks) for details.

 ## Usage